edgedb/easy-edgedb/chapter20/index.md

 };
 ```

 and right now it is just an array.
 We can keep it unchanged for now, because we haven't made a type yet for really small locations like hotels and parks.
-But if we do make a new type for these places, then we should turn it into a `multi link`.
+But if we do make a new type for these places, then we should turn it into a `multi` link.
 Even our `OtherPlace` type is not quite the right type for this, as the {ref}`annotation <docs:ref_eql_sdl_annotations>` shows:

 ```sdl
 type OtherPlace extending Place {